 12. The MPWT, through the Project Management Unit (PMU), and the IRC, through the Resettlement Department of the Ministry of Economy and Finance (RD-MEF), have overall responsibility for preparing, updating, implementing and financing the RP.
-A Project Implementation Unit (PIU) will be set up in Pursat to work with the IRC in guiding, supporting and endorsing the work of Provincial Resettlement Sub-Committees (PRSC) and working groups for all activities related to planning and implementing land acquisition and resettlement.
-At the local government level, the PRSC, through Resettlement Sub-committee Working Groups (RSWG) at the provincial, municipal and sangkat levels, assists MPWT and IRC.
+A Project Implementation Unit (PIU) will be set up in Pursat to work with the IRC-Working Group.
+At the local government level, the PRSC, through Resettlement Sub-committee Working Groups (RSWG) at the provincial, municipal and sangkat levels, assists IRC and MPWT..